laprej/laprej-www/courses/rpi-csci-2500-2017-fall.md

 Rensselaer Polytechnic Institute
 110 8th Street Troy, New York 12180
 Course web site: [https://piazza.com/rpi/fall2017/csci2500](https://piazza.com/rpi/fall2017/csci2500)
+Office Hours:

+* Holzbauer: Amos Eaton 205, TBD
-Office Hours: Amos Eaton 206, Tuesday and Friday, 2 p.m. to 4 p.m. (and by appointment).
+* LaPre: Amos Eaton 206, Tuesday and Friday, 2 p.m. to 4 p.m. (and by appointment).

 Class Time and Location: Sage 3303, Tuesdays and Fridays, 12 p.m. to 1:50 p.m.

 **Like the Constitution, this syllabus should be considered a "living document" in that it is subject to change.